bautt/TPLink_Steckdosen_TA/README.md

 ## Support

 This app is not officially supported by Splunk and is provided as is.
+Future hardware and firmware versions of TP-Link Smart Wi-Fi Plugs may or may not work.

 ## License